 Related affiliates are aligned with your business’s niche, but aren’t necessarily promoting your products from personal experience.
 For example, a blogger or podcaster in the health and wellness space may be an affiliate for a fitness equipment company despite having never used their products.
 This kind of affiliate marketing is likely to generate a good amount of engagement and traffic since the audience is already interested in what affiliates are promoting.

-When developing your affiliate management program, it’s worth noting down the quality of the relationship you have with each affiliate.
+When developing your approach to affiliate program management, it’s worth noting down the quality of the relationship you have with each affiliate.
 Your expectations and investment in unattached affiliates will be very different from those you should have with your involved affiliates.

 Measuring success: Essential affiliate performance metrics